Standard-Cloud/cshelve/doc/source/tutorial.rst

-Tutorial: Getting Started with `cshelve`
+Tutorial: Getting Started with *cshelve*
 ========================================

-Because the `cshelve` follows the `shelve` interface, a good getting started of the `cshelve` is the `shelve` [tutorial](https://docs.python.org/3/library/shelve.html).
+Because the *cshelve* follows the *shelve* interface, a good getting started of the *cshelve* is the *shelve* `tutorial <https://docs.python.org/3/library/shelve.html>`_.

 Installation
 ############

-Before getting started, ensure that `cshelve` is installed:
+Before getting started, ensure that *cshelve* is installed:

 .. code-block:: console

     $ pip install cshelve

-Note that the default installation only includes the `in-memory` provider, which is suitable for testing and development but not recommended for production use.
+Note that the default installation only includes the ``in-memory`` provider, which is suitable for testing and development but not recommended for production use.
 To use a specific provider, install the corresponding provider.
-For example, to use the `azure-blob` provider:
+For example, to use the ``azure-blob`` provider:

 .. code-block:: console